Grid graphs and lattice surfaces: Lattices which are not Veech groups

 As $\epsilon=\pm 2$, the only possible values of $m-n+\epsilon$ are $\pm 2$ or $\gamma \pm 2$ modulo $2 \gamma$.
 In particular for equation \ref{eq:number_theory} to be true, we must have $\gamma=2$.
 In this case, there is always a choice of $\epsilon \in \{-2, 0, 2\}$ which makes the equation true.
 We choose $\epsilon=0$ if both $m/\gamma$ and $n/\gamma$ are odd, and $\epsilon=\pm 2$ otherwise.
 (The choice of sign is irrelevant in this case.) \end{proof}

 {\bf Acknowledgments. } Many helpful conversations occurred at MSRI's workshop on ``Topics in Teichm\"uller Theory and Kleinian Groups'' held in November, 2007.
 The author would like to thank Matt Bainbridge, Pascal Hubert, Martin M\"oller, Yaroslav Vorobets, and Barak Weiss for these helpful conversations.
 The author would especially like to thank John Smillie for realizing that a relatively simple presentation of these surfaces should be possible.
-Finally, the author thanks Curt McMullen for many helpful comments and for clarifying the history of these ideas, and Ronen Mukamel for asking helpful questions.
+The author thanks Curt McMullen for many helpful comments and for clarifying the history of many ideas appearing here, and Ronen Mukamel for asking helpful questions.
+Finally, the author would like to thank Anja Randecker and an anonymous referee for pointing out some errors in previous versions.